 Depending on your unique financial situation, bankruptcy can improve your life immensely.
-But there are consequences to filing bankruptcy that you should be aware of.
+But there are consequences that you should be aware of.
 For instance, the impact on your credit report and credit score may prevent you from getting loans you may need in the future.

 Chapter 7 or Chapter 13?